alphagov/govuk-design-system-backlog/docs/CONTRIBUTING.md

 If there’s something you’d be interested in working on, comment on its issue in the [community backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1) or email the Design System team.

+## Design System criteria

+To help ensure that the contents of the GOV.UK Design System are of a high quality and meet user needs, all new proposals, components and patterns must meet the [Design System criteria](https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/CRITERIA.md).